glennj/exercism.io/8th/bob/README.md

 ### From a REPL

-Start 8th loading test-words.8th and your solution file:
+Start 8th loading test-words.8th: `8th -f test-words.8th`.
-`8th -f test-words.8th -f bob-tests.8th`
-This will start a CLI session where you can run tests interactively by copying and pasting them in from bob-tests.8th or by entering your own.
+This will start a CLI session where, once you’ve written some code in your solution file, you can load it with `"bob.8th" f:include` and you can run the tests with `"bob-tests.8th" f:include` or you can copy and paste a single test from that file or enter your own.

 ### Editing the bob-tests.8th file